 4: UVLSRPC: 9/18, Wednesday at UVLSRPC offices, Lebanon (5 – 7 pm)

 5: North Country Council: 9/22, Sunday at Littleton Farmer’s Market (10 am – 1 pm)

 6: Southern NH PC: 9/24, Tuesday at Manchester Public Library (6 – 7:45 pm)

 7: Lakes RPC: 9/25, Wednesday at Gilford Public Library Meeting Room (6 – 8 pm)

 8: Central NH RPC: 9/28, Saturday at Concord Farmers Market (8:30 am – noon)

 9: Rockingham RPC: 10/2, Wednesday at Portsmouth Public Library (6:30 – 8:30 pm)

 See the Documents area for materials used for the previous community events.

 New Hampshire DOT and the consultant team are supported by a Project Advisory Committee (PAC) that meets monthly throughout the duration of the project.
 The PAC is comprised of current members of NHDOT’s Complete Streets Advisory Committee (CSAC) plus additional members.
 These include:

 Thank you for visiting the New Hampshire Statewide Pedestrian and Bicycle Transportation Plan web site.
-If you would like to ask a question or provide any comments, please leave your name and email address and comments below.
+The public comment period has now ended, but if you wish to follow along on project updates, please subscribe to the mailing list below.